VirtoCommerce/vc-platform/docs/lessons/lesson3.md

 ### Services

 In order to use created models, need to create services.
-In **CustomerReviewsModule.Core\Services** folder will define the abstractions for customerвЂ™s review services.
+In **CustomerReviewsModule.Core\Services** folder will define the abstractions for customers review services.

 For example, the **ICustomerReviewService** interface: